 • New regulations for retirement days and compensation days as well as for breaks.

-The consultation will last until 12 December 2017.
+Swiss Federal Council put new fintech rules into force to support innovation while maintaining regulatory standards.
 The totally revived Law is to enter into force together with the partially revised law on timetable changes on 9 December 2018.
 Some of the amended provisions of the Working Hours Law were enacted before time on 2 June 2017.
 As of the beginning of 2018, the administrative staff will no longer be subject to the Working Hours Law.
+Regulatory alignment in international matters was also a focus with the introduction of the

 Legal disclaimer.
 This article does not constitute legal advice and does not establish an attorney-client relationship.
 The article should be used for informational purposes only.